 Wipro NLTH Written Communication Test 2021 is basically an Essay Writing Round.
 Essay writing topics is a different and an important section in Wipro Placement Paper.

 Essay writing plays an important role in both the written test and interview round as sometimes the interviewer asks to justify the essay that you have written in Wipro NLTH Written Communication Test.

-This Essay Writing Round Wipro Writing Communication Test include :
+Few points one should keep in mind for the Essay Writing Round of Wipro Writing Communication Test 2021 include :

-- Points you should consider while writing the essay
+- Points to be considered while writing the essay

-- Types of topics frequently asked in Essay Question and Answer
+- Types of topics frequently asked in Essay Writing Round.

 - Criteria of evaluating and scoring the essay